Justices rule states can bind presidential electors' votes - The Philadelphia Sunday Sun

 So-called faithless electors have not been critical to the outcome of a presidential election, but that could change in a race decided by just a few electoral votes.
 It takes 270 electoral votes to win the presidency.

-A state may instruct “electors that they have no ground for reversing the vote of millions of its citizens,” Justice Elena Kagan wrote in her majority opinion that walked through American political and constitutional history with an occasional nod to pop culture.
+A state may instruct “electors that they have no ground for reversing the vote of millions of its citizens,” Justice Elena Kagan wrote in her majority opinion that walked through American political history and contained pop culture references to “Veep” and “Hamilton.”

-President Donald Trump has been both a critic and fan of the Electoral College.

 In 2012, he tweeted, “The electoral college is a disaster for a democracy.”
-But in November 2016 after he won he presidency despite losing the popular vote to Hillary Clinton, he tweeted, “The Electoral College is actually genius in that it brings all states, including the smaller ones, into play.”
+In November 2016 after he won the presidency, despite losing the popular vote to Hillary Clinton, he tweeted, “The Electoral College is actually genius in that it brings all states, including the smaller ones, into play.”

-Monday’s ruling was not about the legitimacy of the Electoral College or an ongoing effort to effectively eliminate it by having states commit to support the national popular vote winner.
-That proposal, sure to be challenged in the courts, wouldn’t take effect unless states constituting a majority of electoral votes endorsed it.

-The court acted on another issue, whether electors are free agents regardless of what voters in their states decide.
-The justices scheduled arguments for last spring so they could resolve the issue before this year’s presidential election rather than amid a potential political crisis after the country votes.
+The justices scheduled arguments for last spring so they could resolve the issue before this year’s presidential election, rather than amid a potential political crisis after the country votes.

-Kagan recounted how the Constitution’s original rules for presidential electors sowed confusion because there was no distinction between votes for president and vice president.
-She noted that the results of the 1796 election gave President John Adams his political rival, Thomas Jefferson, as vice president, a situation Kagan called “fodder for a new season of Veep.”
+Kagan recounted how the Constitution’s original rules for presidential electors sowed confusion because there was no distinction between votes for president and vice president, noting that the results of the 1796 election gave President John Adams his political rival, Thomas Jefferson, as vice president.
+Kagan called the situation “fodder for a new season of Veep.”

 Things got worse four years later when Jefferson and Aaron Burr finished in an Electoral College tie, sending the election to the House of Representatives.
 It took 36 ballots and the influence of Alexander Hamilton to elect Jefferson as president, Kagan wrote.